Flora of the Sierra Nevada alpine zone: Perennials

 Golden yarrow, or wooly sunflower (Eriophyllum lanatum), found to 13000 ft, is not a true yarrow, but another member of the sunflower family, and is sometimes an annual.
 Prickly hawkweed (Hieracium horridum) is hairy and grows in rocky places and crevices.
 Foul smelling alpine gold (Hulsea algida) occurs only on talus (the pile of rocks at the bottom of cliffs), and rocky peaks as high as 13000 ft.
 It is unusually "tall" for an alpine zone plant, with stems reaching 1+1/2 ft.
 At higher eleveations above the timber line, is a dwarf variety of pumice hulsea (H. vestita subsp. pygmaea) growing to 13000 ft.

 Anderson's mountain crown (Oreostemma alpigenum) is another sunflower family erect perennial, found below 11500 ft.
 Alpine rock butterweed (Packera werneriifolia) is found on dry rocky slopes to 13000 ft.
 Alpine flames, or alpine golden-star (Pyrrocoma apargioides), is closely related to whitestem goldenbush (Ericameria discoidea), and grows from a basal rosette to 12000 ft.
 It is less well adapted to harsh alpine conditions than some other alpine zone plants, having relatively (to 4 in) large leaves that are mostly hairless, and correspondingly is found growing in more protected sites, such as grassy meadows.
 Silky raillardella (Raillardella argentea) has fleshy leaves covered in silvery-white hairs on stems lying on the ground (decumbent), and grows to 12000 ft or 13000 ft.
 Argenta" means "silvery', in reference to the leaves.
 "Dwarf mountain butterweed (Senecio fremontii) has stems lying on the rocky ground (decumbent) and grows to 12000 ft.
 Northern goldenrod (Solidago multiradiata) grows to 12900 ft elevation, and has narrow leaves.
 Stemless goldenweed (Stenotus acaulis) is mat-forming.

-The borage family (Boraginaceae) has the genus Cryptantha, with plants similar in appearance such as low cryptantha (C. humilis), a relatively small, hairy perrential with dense, leafy stems from a woody base found up to 11900 ft.
-Sierra forget-me-not (C. nubigena) is found at even higher elevations, to 12900 ft, and is adapted to rigors of dry winds by being covered with long, stiff, bristly hairs.
+The borage family (Boraginaceae) has the genus Oreocarya, with plants similar in appearance such as low cryptantha (O. humilis), a relatively small, hairy perrential with dense, leafy stems from a woody base found up to 11900 ft.
+Sierra forget-me-not (O. nubigena) is found at even higher elevations, to 12900 ft, and is adapted to rigors of dry winds by being covered with long, stiff, bristly hairs.
 Timberline phacelia (Phacelia hastata) grows to 13000 ft.
 Streamside bluebells (Mertensia ciliata) grow in shaded, moist areas to 12000 ft.

 The mustard family (Brassicaceae) has broad-seeded rock-cress (Arabis platysperma) growing to 12000 ft.
 Lemmon's draba, (Draba lemmonii), is hairy and mat forming, and covered in clusters of lemon yellow flowers that may look like patches of lichens from a distance, since it grows in rock crevices and rock ledges.
 Its leaves are hairy, but are greener than the typical gray wooly leaves of many alpine plants.
 Western wallflower (Erysimum capitatum), a biennial or short-lived perennial,grows to 13000 ft, and is also found in most other plant communities.